 COVID-19 Vaccine Information

-As you may be aware, the Food and Drug Administration (FDA) has approved a COVID-19 vaccine from Pfizer Inc./BioNTech for individuals 16 years of age and older and a vaccine from Moderna for individuals 18 years of age and older.
+As you may be aware, the Food and Drug Administration (FDA) has approved a COVID-19 vaccine from Pfizer Inc./BioNTech for individuals 12 years of age and older and a vaccine from Moderna for individuals 18 years of age and older.
 Each company has reported that their vaccines are roughly 95% effective in preventing symptomatic COVID-19 infections.
 Both vaccines will require two doses, the initial dose and a repeat vaccination three or four weeks later.
+A single dose vaccine from Johnson & Johnson was also approved for individuals 18 years of age and older.
+This company has reported that its vaccine is roughly 85% effective in preventing symptoms of COVID-19 infections.

 Additional Vaccine Information